Gichohi-Simon/redux-toolkit/packages/action-listener-middleware/README.md

 However, it would be nice to have a more structured API to help abstract this process.

-The `createActionListenerMiddleware` API provides that structure.
+The `createListenerMiddleware` API provides that structure.

 For more background and debate over the use cases and API design, see the original discussion issue and PR: